ERDAS Imagine Software Review

 Here are some of its key dates of release:

 - Following its previous release, ERDAS 400 was introduced in 1980.
-At the time, computers were expensive and was being use by organizations such as NASA, US Forest Service, US Environmental Protection Agency.
+At the time, computers were expensive and was being used by organizations such as NASA, US Forest Service, and US Environmental Protection Agency.